How to Make Self-Care a Competitive Advantage

 Self-care doesn’t have to be massages and pedicures (though it could be).
 It can be anything you want.
 All that matters is that you are making time to do things that recharge and energize you.

-- Don’t be afraid to try new self-care tactics – We all have things in our head, many of them reinforced through media, about what self-care should look like.
-Some of them might be a good fit for you, some might not.
+- Don’t be afraid to try new self-care tactics – We all have things in our head, many of them reinforced through media, about what self-care should look like (e.g. sitting in a bubble bath with a glass of wine).
+Some of them might be a good fit for you, some might not..
 Make a list of things that you know help you recharge and consider adding a few things you haven’t tried yet.
-For example, I recently started running.
-I am not in the best shape and the first time I went I kind of wanted to keel over.
+For example, I started outdoor running last year.
+I was not in the best shape and the first few times I went I wanted to keel over and never get up.
 However, I kept going and discovered that I actually really like it.
 It appeals to my inner introvert in that it is something I do alone and it clears my mind.
-I listen to an audiobook and all I really think about is my book and managing how my body feels.

 2. Intentional calendar management